 In email categorization, the task is to assign matching categories to incoming emails.
 For determining the best-matching category (categories) for an incoming email, we approach the task as an information retrieval problem.
 In information retrieval, the task is to rank documents according to how well they match a user query.
 In the case of email categorization, the email corresponds to the user query, the documents correspond to the categories (each category is represented as the conjunction of the category description and all email texts associated to a particular category).
 The task then is to rank the categories according to how well they match the email text.
 We use a TF-IDF-based ranking approach, as is common in information retrieval.

-For computing the baseline, we use a bag-of-words representation for both the incoming email and the category, i.e. each (content word) token is considered a term when computing the category score.
+For computing the baseline, we use a bag-of-words (BOW) representation for both the incoming email and the category, i.e. each (content word) token is considered a term when computing the category score.

 As in the software of the industrial partners, the three best-matching categories are presented to the user (the support agent), we computed the top-n accuracy scores for n = {1,2,3}, where an email is scored positively if the top-n retrieved categories contain the correct category of the email.
-The following table shows the baseline results achieved on the OMQ email dataset: